 Despite their divisions, Hillary Clinton, President Obama, and President-elect Trump have answered this question in very similar ways.
 Words like teamwork, unity, and healing slide like balm from the lips of political, religious, and pop-culture personalities of both parties.
 Christian socialmediaite Jen Hatmaker sums up what many Christians, especially evangelicals like me, default to in times of strife.
 “Be kind and hopeful and generous,” she says.
 “To those of you who are cheering [Trump’s Victory],” pleads Hatmaker, “I ask so sincerely to show restraint on your celebration today, because this campaign has caused considerable and palpable pain to so many people.”
 It is a message of unity, of gentleness, and of healing.

 These calls for coming together are not totally unexpected or unwarranted.
 Indeed, this is the American way.
-Every four years we speak the words of institution that transubstantiate our base interests into the transcendent ideal that is the peaceful transition of power.
+Every four years we speak the words of an institution that transubstantiates our base interests into the transcendent ideal that is the peaceful transition of power.
 We appeal to our better angels and invoke the spirit of a unifying national ethos that is meant to animate our body politic to greater and greater deeds.
 Our prophetic voices cease in the name of some national pseudo-love.
 But this political communion is not a clean and automatic ritual in much of the United States.

 I live on the South Side of Chicago.
 I come from a city where I see black bodies broken, black blood spilled with seeming impunity all to “preserve order” and “protect the community”—body and blood, broken and spilled for me.
 At a Church where I’ve worshipped, my brother immigrant Jose Juan remains divided from his family and his home with no lawful way of becoming unified.
 Across a border that’s mere miles from my home, my gay Christian brothers, sisters, and non-identifiers faced a governor who advocated for the legality of conversion therapy, where we try to unmake the essence of who they are.
 This man, Mike Pence, is now the vice-unifier elect.
 Just to the west of me, a black Christian professor cannot wear a hijab in solidarity with mistreated Muslims without backlash from her students, colleagues, and community.
 When I walk the eight blocks carrying food from my nearest grocery store, at least three people on the way stop and ask what church’s food pantry offers such a great variety.
-Our meagre non-profit income and graduate student household flows with milk and honey compared to so many of our neighbors.
+Our meagre non-profit income and graduate student household flows with milk and honey compared to so many of our neighbors’.

 I find it hard then to lift my hands to pray for our national wounds to be healed when we as a nation continue to actively drive nails into the hands of our society’s most vulnerable.
 Can we square the American spirit with the Spirit of the Lord?
 The spirit of the Lord proclaims good news to the poor, freedom for the mass incarcerated, healthcare for the blind, and ensures blessings of liberty to the oppressed.
 How are we doing with these things?
 How are we doing with true religion?
 Can such wounds filled with shrapnel truly close?
 Can we really sip from the communal cup of national healing without drinking damnation on ourselves?
 Is it truly a time to heal in America?